-A. Standard Operating Procedures (SOPs) Manual.
-Laboratory SOPs for procedure involving biohazardous and rDNA materials should be attached in Appendix A of this manual.
+Standard Operating Procedures (SOPs) Manual.
+Laboratory SOPs for procedure involving biohazardous and rDNA materials should be in the lab or uploaded to the labs electronic profile.
 Standard operating procedures (SOPs) must be developed for all laboratory procedures that involve known or potentially biohazardous agents.
 Laboratory staff must be trained annually in regards to each SOP or whenever new procedures are added to the work regimen.
 Required elements of an SOP include:

-1. Descriptive title defining purpose of operation.

-2. Preparation and revision dates.

-3. Identification of department/laboratory for which SOP is applicable.

-4. Brief statement of purpose.

-- 5. Indication of potential undesirable outcomes. - 6.
-Identification of regulatory standards that apply to procedures.

-7. Listing by category of all materials, tools, and equipment required to complete SOP - it is critical that all safety equipment be identified (required PPE, BSCs, etc.).

-8. Listing of environmental conditions, time constraints, or other factors which may have a negative impact on the execution of the SOP.

-9. An overview of the sequence of the SOP describing major functions and anticipated/potential health and safety and environmental impact.

-10. Definitions of terms.

-11. Prominent display of warnings and cautions prior to description of each task with potential danger involved.

-12. Listing of all tasks included within SOP in sequential order.
+- 1. Descriptive title defining purpose of operation. - 2.
+Preparation and revision dates. - 3.
+Identification of department/laboratory for which SOP is applicable. - 4.
+Brief statement of purpose. - 5.
+Indication of potential undesirable outcomes. - 6.
+Identification of regulatory standards that apply to procedures. - 7.
+Listing by category of all materials, tools, and equipment required to complete SOP it is critical that all safety equipment be identified (required PPE, BSCs, etc.). - 8.
+Listing of environmental conditions, time constraints, or other factors which may have a negative impact on the execution of the SOP. - 9.
+An overview of the sequence of the SOP describing major functions and anticipated/potential health and safety and environmental impact. - 10.
+Definitions of terms. - 11.
+Prominent display of warnings and cautions prior to description of each task with potential danger involved. - 12.
+Listing of all tasks included within SOP in sequential order.

-B. Biological Safety Data Sheets.
-In addition to the inventories of SDSs compiled for hazardous chemicals, all laboratories performing research with known or potentially biohazardous agents must include these materials on the laboratory hazardous materials inventory and maintain an appropriate MSDSs for each biohazardous agent.
-Questions or concerns regarding acquisition of MSDSs for biohazardous materials should be directed to the Biosafety Office.
+Biological Safety Data Sheets and rDNA inventory.
+In addition to the inventories of SDSs compiled for hazardous chemicals, all laboratories performing research with known or potentially biohazardous agents must include these materials on the laboratory hazardous materials inventory and maintain an appropriate SDSs for each biohazardous agent.
+Questions or concerns regarding acquisition of SDSs for biohazardous materials should be directed to the Biosafety Office.
+All labs must maintain an accurate inventory of rDNA and biological hazards.